hardentools/hardentools/README.md

 - It does NOT prevent software from being exploited.
 - It does NOT prevent the abuse of every available risky feature.
 - **It is NOT an Antivirus**.
 It does not protect your computer.
 It doesn't identify, block, or remove any malware.
+- It does NOT prevent the changes it implements from being reverted.
+If malicious code runs on the system and it is able to restore them, the premise of the tool is defeated, isn't it?

 ## Disabled Features